GenomZ/island_counter/README.md

     ~/island_counter/island_counter.sh data/test_input7

-If the package folder is in home directory.
+If the package folder is in the home directory.